Skip to content

 Also note setting OMP_NUM_THREADS so that OpenMP knows how many threads to use per task.

-• Note that MPI gets -np from SLURM automatically.
+• Note that MPI gets -np from Slurm automatically.

 • Note there are many directives available to control processor layout.